Bulova, the world famous, 146 year old watch company, has been owned by Citizen Watch since 2008.

 With this piece, you’ll never lose track of time again.

 8) 98B228 Precisionist Analog Display Two-Tone

-This is yet another piece that uses Bulova’s incredible “Precisionist” technology, so accuracy is surely no question.
+This is yet another piece that uses Bulova’s incredible “Precisionist” technology, a breakthrough in timekeeping, so accuracy is surely no question.

 However, this differs from the other “Precisionist” because of its intricate dial design.

 On the dial are four sub-dials which are for the chronograph function that records hours, minutes, seconds, 1/100-seconds, and 1/1000-seconds.

 This is a dive watch, so it also comes with an incredible 300m of water resistance.